vasgat/GroupCommunications/README.md

 ## Introduction ##

-The Group Communication API offers a set of functionalities for handling one-on-one and group communications.
+The Group Communication API offers a set of functionalities for handling one-on-one and group communications over the p2p Helios network.
+It offers a Decentralized Group Management Protocol and supports different types of Groups (Forums & Secret Forums) and role assignment and management.

 ## API usage ##

 See javadocs in [javadocs.zip](javadoc/javadocs.zip).

 ### Dependencies ###

-This module (will) depend(s) on all Helios Core Modules found under eu.h2020.helios_social.core and on serveral extension modules found under eu.h2020.helios_social.core
+This module depends on several Helios Core Modules found under eu.h2020.helios_social.core.

+### PrivateConversationManager ###

 ### ForumManager ###

 ### SecretForumManager ###

-### PrivateConversationManager ###

 For example,
 ```